CiscoOrganizedRubberDuck/LinuxScripts/README.md

-# LinuxScript v0.30
+# LinuxScript v0.40
 **Features**
 - Adds and Removes Users
 - Adds and Removes Admins
 - Changes all user passwords to "CyberPartriot2025!"
 - Enables UFW
 - Logs will be stored in a seperate file
-- Untested ability to add and remove packages
+- Ability to add and remove packages

 **How to use?**
 - Copy and Paste the whole admins and users box into Input.txt